renee0506/etcportfoliorenee/README.md

 ## Instructions

-* _Click on the tabs in the title on upper left corner to jump to a certain section
+* _Click on the tabs in the title on upper left corner to jump to a certain section_
 * _Titles of projects and images of projects are clickable and would open the project's GitHub repository_

 ## Known Bugs

-_None_
+_None.
+You are welcomed to report._

 ## Support and contact details